Krillh/Airzlinshire/Organizations/The Royal Order of the Monus Tome Monks.md

 > [!NOTE]
 > All ages are adjusted to their equivalent in human terms.
 It is their developmental age.
 Different peoples will have different maturity curves (rates).

 Tome Monks are trained from a young age, they usually start around 12 years old.
+They are

 # Culture
 The Tome Monks have a culture that is a subset of [[Monus Kingdom|Monus]] culture.
 There are some traditions and rituals that are specific to them, though as all Tome Monks are citizens of [[Monus Kingdom|Monus]], most follow the typical Monus traditions as well.